-A detailed analysis of reserve movements during the 2006/07 year is provided as Attachment 4 of this report, along with explanations of variances between budgeted and actual reserve movements.
-All variances between budgeted and actual reserve movements will need to be approved by the Council at their meeting on 27 September as part of its adoption of the 2007 Annual Report.
+A detailed analysis of reserve movements during the 2006/07 year is provided, along with explanations of variances between budgeted and actual reserve movements (Attachment 4).
+All variances between budgeted and actual reserve movements will need to be approved by the Council as part of its adoption of the 2007 Annual Report.
 The budgeted reserve movements were implicitly approved as part of the 2006/07 Annual Plan.